jordi-fontan/portfolio/README.md

 # portfolio
-Find here Small/Medium projects usually Capstones from courses/specialitacions/bootcamps
+Find here Small/Medium projects usually Capstones from courses/specialitacions/bootcamps.
+More to be written..